Get Down and Get with It: Background

 After the commercial failure of their 1970 album Play It Loud, Slade and their manager Chas Chandler began considering the band's next career move.
 They decided that the best way to make a commercial breakthrough would be to capture the band's strong reputation as a live act onto record.
 The chosen song was "Get Down and Get with It", which the band frequently played live to a great response.
 Released in May 1971, the song successfully broke the band into the UK and Europe.
 It reached No. 16 in the UK and would be the first of seventeen consecutive Top 20 hits for the band, which included six number ones.

 Prior to recording the song in the studio, the band had established "Get Down and Get with It" as a popular number in their live-set, based on Little Richard's version.
-In the band's 1984 biography Feel the Noize!, Holder recalled: "The first time we heard that was at the Connaught in Wolverhampton and whenever the DJ used to play it, it went down a storm.
+In the band's 1984 biography Feel the Noize!, Noddy Holder recalled: "The first time we heard that was at the Connaught in Wolverhampton and whenever the DJ used to play it, it went down a storm.
 We started doing it and the skinheads used to love that bit at the finish where you put your hands in the air and take your boots off and all that."

 Impressed by the general audience reception of the song, Chandler suggested recording the song as a single.
-The band entered Olympic Studios in Barnes to record it and Chandler told the band: "Just play it like you do on-stage.
+The band used Olympic Studios in Barnes, London to record it and Chandler told the band: "Just play it like you do on-stage.
 Blast it out like it's live, and pretend that there's an audience in there with you."
 Successfully recorded in a single take, the band included foot-stomping and hand-clapping in the recording to give the song a live feel.
+During a brief pause before one of the last verses, a voice can be heard whispering, 'Are you recording?'

 The single was released twice during 1971; firstly on 21 May as "Get Down and Get with It" with writing credit for the song being given to the band and Little Richard.
 The band had believed the song to have been written by Little Richard.
 However, as the song started to climb the charts, publishers on behalf of Marchan soon got involved.
 The single was hurriedly re-issued as "Get Down with It" and correctly changed the writing credit to Marchan.
 In his 1999 biography Who's Crazee Now?, Holder recalled: "The record company sorted out the lawsuit, but we learnt to be more careful in future."

 In 1990, Kiss AMC sampled a segment of the Slade Alive! version of the song for their single "My Docs", which featured an appearance from Holder in the music video.
 The song reached No. 66 in the UK.